 - Fiveated Rendering

 FFR is a technology that helps the edges of your eye better texture images at lower resolution.
 Some eyes cannot render the center of the image as well as the edges, and vice-versa.
 By enabling FFR, you are forcing fewer pixels to be rendered which results in a huge impact on productivity.
-The GPU output can reach double tits value.
+The GPU output can reach an improved value.

 Another added benefit from enabling FFR, fragment shaders benefit from the multi-resolution rendering.
 The higher resolution pixels are fixed in the center of the eye texture.